vedantguptha/AWS-SAA03/AWS Regions.md

  * Each region has many availability zones usually min is 3 max is 6
  * Each availability zone (AZ) is one or more separate data centers with redundant power, networking, and connectivity, but they’re connected with high bandwidth, ultra-low latency networking
 * These AZ's Separated each other, so that each AZ's is isolated form natural calamities

+AZ name (eg. us-east-1a) is linked to an AWS account.
+Same AZ name for two AWS accounts might not refer to the same physical AZ.
+Use AZ ID (unique ID for each AZ) to coordinate AZ across accounts.

 ## AWS Points of Presence (Edge Locations)